bolognini/country-search/README.md

 I tried to extract some logic from the component to custom hooks to better isolate the process of them and for a better readability.
 I did the same with the country list component, separating it into a filtered list with the result from the fuzzy-search with a highlighted text, and an original list for when the user just search for the country by scrolling it and not typing.
 I also did this because of the different data strucutre of both libraries.

+Upon selecting a country by either clicking on it on pressing Enter when navigating on it, it sotres a localStorage key, `selectedCountry`, to persist the selected value after a page refreshing.

 My plan was to also add unit tests, since the project already has the configuration for them, and better organize the styles, with CSS variables and reusable styles, but I spent more time on the component itself, so I decided that done is better than perfect.
 As future steps, I would focus on:

 - Adding tests.
 This is a regular requirement I have to do in my daily tasks, but for this project I focused in the main requirements asked